 Can I create my own Android app?

 Indeed, it is possible to construct an Android app using tools such as AppYourself even without expertise in programming.
-You have the ability to easily craft an android application equipped with appropriate features and modules tailored for a range of industries.
+You have the ability to easily craft an Android application equipped with appropriate features and modules tailored for a range of industries.

 Which programming language should I choose for Android app development, Java or Kotlin?